flexn-io/renative/README.md

 rnv run -p androidwear
 ```

-NOTE: There is a bug in RN. for now you must NOT have running bundler (`rnv start`) in order for wear sim to work
+NOTE: There is a bug in RN. for now you must NOT have running bundler (`$ rnv start`) in order for wear sim to work

 #### Advanced